- Pandemic survey and returning to classes

 The survey period was from July 15 to July 22, 2020.

-We’ll provide the results of this survey to school principals and staff.
-It will support their work in preparing and planning for the 2020‒21 school year.
+We’ve provided the results of this survey to school principals and staff, school councils and the local First Nation.
+It will support preparing and planning for the 2020‒21 school year and ongoing adjustments to learning throughout the school year.

 We’ll conduct follow up surveys during the 2020‒21 school year to: